Question & Answer #1

 It sounds as though you should to search for osteoporosis solutions elsewhere, outside of the band-aid approach and short-sighted scope of prescription drugs.
 What should you do?
 I can't decide for you, but I can tell you that knowledge is power, and that you can increase your bone density without taking the risk of having unpleasant side effects.

-So here’s my suggestion: download the Natural Bone-Building Handbook.
+So here's my suggestion: download the Natural Bone-Building Handbook.
 It opens the door to a whole new world of natural osteoporosis solutions.
-And should you decide against taking more drugs and would like step-by-step guidance to increase your bone density, then you can consider the Save Our Bones Program.
+And should you decide against taking more drugs and would like step-by-step guidance to increase your bone density, then you can consider the Osteoporosis Reversal Program.

 To your bone density increase!